mythaxis/mythaxis.github.io/content/archive.md

 - [Issue&nbsp;24: Winter 2020]({{< relref "/issue-24/__index.md" >}})
 - [Issue&nbsp;23: Autumn 2020]({{< relref "/issue-23/__index.md" >}})

-Our complete story archives are also available via the [Stock catalogue](./catalogue.html), the [Authors index](./authors.html) and the [Genre listing](./genres.html).
-Additionally a complete [listing of all Editorals is here](/editorials.html).

-## Archives
+## The Original Archive

-*Welcome to the Mythaxis Magazine Archive!*

-Here you can find not only the more than one hundred-and-fifty pieces of fiction assembled by the magazine's founder, Gil Williamson, but we've also preserved the hand-coded format of the original zine as a lasting legacy of his varied talents.
+Finally, here you can find the more than one hundred-and-fifty pieces of fiction assembled by ***Mythaxis Magazine***'s founder, [Gil Williamson](issue-22/editorial.html).
+We've also preserved the hand-coded format of the original zine as a lasting legacy of his varied talents.
+Enjoy!

-*Mythaxis Magazine* has been seeking out quality writing for over a decade.
-We aim to provide a mixture of classic- and contemporary-styled speculative fiction, free from the typical web trappings of click-hungry advertising.

-Here you will find a place for science fiction both hard and soft, fantasy both high and low, horror both harsh and humorous, along with whatever mash-ups or sub-genres can be conceived.

-We pay our authors what we can, and offer their stories to you forever free-to-read… enjoy!

 - [Issue&nbsp;22: Apr 20](issue-22/index.html)
 - [Issue&nbsp;21: Feb 18](indexissuev21.htm)